geoffreybauduin/ion-range-slider-angularjs/README.md

-# ionic-range-slider-angularjs
+# ion-range-slider-angularjs
-Ionic Range Slider for AngularJS https://github.com/IonDen/ion.rangeSlider
+Ion Range Slider for AngularJS https://github.com/IonDen/ion.rangeSlider

 ## How to use this module